|

 Lens Replacement:

-Lens holder is a standard M-12 mount with a set screw in the M1 model; I've changed out lens in favor of longer 6mm, 8mm and 12mm lenses with no difficulty, using WebCam mode to adjust and set lens focus.
+Lens holder is a standard M-12 mount with a set screw in the old M1 model; I've changed out lens in favor of longer 6mm, 8mm and 12mm lenses with no difficulty, using WebCam mode to adjust and set lens focus.
 The Maxi, with its programmable FOV, pretty much eliminates need to swap lenses - and video is so fast and smooth that it's difficult improve upon.

 Format and file types: